 An old carpet is also perfect for insulating different areas of the house in the winter.
 A piece of carpet placed on top of a car engine helps to retain some heat, but only when the car is not in use.

-Old clothes never die, the leg of an old pair of trousers filled with old socks helps with a drafty door.
+Old clothes can still be used, the leg of an old pair of trousers filled with old socks helps with a drafty door.
 Old shirts are great for cleaning cloths in the workshop.
 Old flannels or towels can be cut up and are great for cleaning windows or for stuffing children’s toys.

 Keep the birds at bay in the garden and protect crops by making a scarecrow from some old clothes.